wekan/wekan/README.md

 member assignations, customizable labels, closing lists, filtered views, and more.

 SSO options like LDAP, passwordless email, SAML, GitHub and Google Auth are already available on Sandstorm, not standalone Wekan.
-Sandstorm is now completely Open Source, including server clustering.
+Sandstorm is Enterprise scale highly secure platform with grains, logging, admin settings, server clustering, App Market and it's now fully Open Source.
+Sandstorm is preferred platform for Wekan, as it would take a lot of work to reimplement everything in standalone Wekan.

 Since Wekan is a free software, you don’t have to trust us with your data and can install Wekan on your own computer or server.
 In fact we encourage you to do